Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - MerklePathCheck(TREE_DEPTH_STORAGE, address, hash_before, root_before, proof)
 - root_after = MerklePath(TREE_DEPTH_STORAGE, address, hash_after, proof)

-## OwnerValid statement

-A valid instance of an OwnerValid statement assures that given an input of:

-- oldOwner: F
-- newOwner: F

-such that the following conditions hold:

-- (oldOwner == newOwner) || (oldOwner == 0)

 ## CompressPublicKey statement

 A valid instance of an CompressPublicKey statement assures that given an input of: